-Critical performance indicators will be monitored by faculty directly observing the resident performing an examination of patients.
+Critical performance indicators will be monitored by faculty directly observing the resident perform an examination of patients.

-Competency in "Systems-Based Practice" will be evaluated by assessing critical indicators in performance during "Tumor Board."
+Competency in "Systems-Based Practice" will be evaluated by assessing critical indicators in performance during "Case Conference" and review of the "Resident Portfolio".